 Amazing DIYs on How To Make A Door Stopper

 When making door stoppers, you want these to be comfy as well as heavy enough to keep the door sorted.
-Fortunately, I got my hands on some budget-savvy ideas to try for making pretty modern and stylish looking door stoppers.
+Fortunately, I got my hands on some budget-savvy ideas to try for making pretty modern and stylish-looking door stoppers.
 Let’s Go!

 The Rope Concrete Code for Stopper

 Now simply prepare some concrete mix following the box instructions.
-Stir this mixture evenly and pour right into moulds.
+Stir this mixture evenly and pour right into molds.
 You want to shake it and also tap at the bottom.
 This will help to get rid of any bubbles inside.

 The uneven texture of concrete is very normal once it dries.
 However, if this bothers you, simply sand the surface a bit.
 Also, you can keep your floor free from any scratch fear by adding little felt protectors to the bottom of these concrete door stoppers.

 Make Lightweight Pillows that Work As Heavy-duty Stoppers

 Your door stopper needs to be heavy enough for holding the door well.
 However, it does not need to look heavy.
 You can utilize some fun print fabrics to turn them into a lightweight pillow-like stopper.

 Inside these, you need to insert something to make it heavy such as rice.
 You need basic materials here that are usually available at home.
 Muslin fabric, a rice bag, some beautiful ribbons, thread, a needle, and a few pins will be enough.